Topeka, Kansas: 20th century

 Topeka recovered from the 1966 tornado and has sustained steady economic growth.
 Washburn University, which lost several historic buildings, received financial support from the community and alumni to rebuild many school facilities.
 Today, university facilities offer more than one million square feet of modern academic and support space.

 In 1974, Forbes Air Force Base closed and more than 10,000 people left Topeka, influencing the city's growth patterns for years to come.
 During the 1980s, Topeka citizens voted to build a new airport and convention center and to change the form of city government.
-West Ridge Mall opened in 1988, replacing the White Lakes Mall, which opened in 1964.
+West Ridge Mall opened in 1988, replacing the White Lakes Mall, which opened in 1964, closed in 2004, and was demolished in 2022.